pfmooney/puppet-mit_krb5/README.md

     .insecure.local = INSECURE.LOCAL
 ```

-Code such at this would mimic the example file shipped with CentOS/RHEL:
+Code such as this would mimic the example file shipped with CentOS/RHEL:
 ```puppet
 class { 'mit_krb5::install': }
 class { 'mit_krb5':